TypeCellOS/BlockNote/packages/website/docs/examples/custom-ui.md

 ---
-title: Custom UI
+title: Making UI Elements From Scratch
-description: In this example, we create a custom, static Formatting Toolbar, as well as a custom Slash Menu and Side Menu.
+description: In this example, we create a custom static Formatting Toolbar from scratch, as well as a Slash Menu and Side Menu.
-imageTitle: Custom UI
+imageTitle: Making UI Elements From Scratch
 path: /examples/custom-ui
 ---